 We evaluate the effectiveness of our transactional cache using various workloads and varying the size of the dependency lists maintained by the cache and the database.
-For the cases considered, short dependency lists suffice (up to 5 versions).
+For the cases considered, short dependency lists suffice (up to 5 versions per object).
 An open question for further study is whether there are workloads that might require limited but larger values.
+Note that dependencies arise from the topology of the object graph, and not from the size of the transactions' read and write sets.